lowcoder-org/lowcoder/docs/connect-your-data/data-sources-in-lowcoder/websocket-datasource.md

 {% endhint %}

 {% hint style="warning" %}
-Each time a message arrives in the open connection, the Lowcoder Query will fire the event "success", so you can bind an Event-Handler to process these messages.
+Each time a message arrives in the open connection, the OpenFlower Query will fire the event "success", so you can bind an Event-Handler to process these messages.
 {% endhint %}

 <figure><img src="../../.gitbook/assets/Screenshot 2023-10-24 at 13.33.02.png" alt=""><figcaption></figcaption></figure>